KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_greeting_1_1.md

-Matriarch guide us in our meetings.
+What brings you to us this day?